RU3YKat/regex-tutorial/regex-email.md

 - a hyphen `-`, which also does not require an escape when it is present at the beginning or end of a character class.
   `]`

-to be repeated one or more times, having all instances found.
+to be repeated one or more times, having all instances found.<br>

 `{}` denotes the number of repetitions to be applied to the character string specified.
 The comma `,` denotes the range of repeat values.
 The above regex uses `{}` to specify the repeat of a single character, between 2 and 6 times, defined by the preceeding metacharacters ().